coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

    bi-implication in place of a simple implication.
 In practice, porting an old development to the new semantics is usually quite simple.

-.. cmd:: Declare Morphism @ident : @ident
+.. cmd:: Declare Morphism @one_term : @ident
    :name: Declare Morphism

-   This commands is to be used in a module type to declare a parameter that is a morphism.
+   Declares a parameter in a module type that is a morphism.

 Notice that several limitations of the old implementation have been lifted.
 In particular, it is now possible to declare several relations